monadicsystems/okapi/docs/index.md

   pure Filter {..}
 ```

-Each Script type has its' own operations suited to parsing its' respective part of the
+Each Script type has its own operations suited to parsing its respective part of the
-request.
-These are defined in more detail below.
+Request.
+These operations are covered in more detail below.

 1. #### Method

-   The `method` field represents the HTTP method that the Endpoint accepts.
+   The `method` field represents the HTTP Method that the Endpoint accepts.

-   Its' type is `StdMethod` from the `http-types` library.
+   Its type is `StdMethod` from the `http-types` library.

    Only the standard methods mentioned in RFC-1234 are allowed.

 2. #### Path Script

-   The `pathScript` field defines the request path that the Endpoint accepts, including *path parameters*.
+   The `pathScript` field defines the Request Path that the Endpoint accepts, including Path parameters.

    Path Scripts have two operations: `static` and `param`.